What You Need To Know About GMO Foods?

 • Improve plant resistance to pests and pathogens.

-• Enhance productivity of organisms.
+• Enhance the productivity of organisms.

 CROPGM TRAIT